ppy/osu-wiki/news/2025/2025-07-19-osucatch-world-cup-2025-finals-recap.md

 Unfortunately this round, Italy had to forfeit their losers' bracket match against Chile, resulting in their elimination.
 Three teams would be left to try and qualify for the next round through that bracket, namely Finland, France, and Chile.
 France would also end up eliminated in their first match of the week against Finland, leaving Finland and Chile to face off for a spot on the podium, with both teams looking to make history.

 Over in the winners' bracket was one of the most anticipated matchups of the tournament, as the two clear favourites, the number one and two seeds, the United States and Argentina — played for a guaranteed spot in the Grand Finals.
-Let's take a look at how both matches unfolded!
+Let's have a look at how both matches unfolded!

 ## Match highlights